Salary Calculator

 Example 3: Freelance Graphic Designer

-Alex is a freelance graphic designer who charges $65 per hour.
-She averages 30 billable hours per week and works approximately 48 weeks per year (taking 4 weeks off for vacation, holidays, and sick time).
-As a freelancer, she needs to account for self-employment tax in addition to income tax.
+Alex is a freelance graphic designer who charges $65 per hour and averages 30 billable hours per week for 48 weeks per year.

 Use Cases

-• Job offer evaluation: Compare compensation packages that use different pay structures.
-Convert all offers to the same pay period (usually annual or hourly) for an apples-to-apples comparison, taking into account different work schedules and benefits.
+- Job offer evaluation: Compare compensation packages that use different pay structures by converting all offers to the same pay period.

-• Freelance rate setting: Determine what hourly rate you need to charge to match a salaried position, accounting for self-employment tax, benefits you need to self-fund, and non-billable hours for administration, marketing, and professional development.
+- Freelance rate setting: Determine the hourly rate you need to charge to match a salaried position while accounting for self-employment tax and unpaid admin time.

-• Overtime analysis: Calculate how overtime hours at 1.5x pay affect your overall compensation.
-Use our Overtime Pay Calculator for detailed overtime calculations including double-time and holiday pay rates.
+- Overtime analysis: Calculate how overtime hours at 1.5x pay affect your overall compensation.
+Use our Overtime Pay Calculator for detailed overtime calculations.

-• Part-time vs full-time comparison: Evaluate whether transitioning from part-time to full-time work (or vice versa) makes financial sense by comparing the effective pay rates and annual income at different hour levels.
+- Part-time vs full-time comparison: See whether changing your work schedule makes financial sense by comparing the effective pay rate at different hour levels.

-• Raise and promotion analysis: Quantify the impact of a raise or promotion on your earnings across all pay periods.
-Understand how a percentage raise translates to additional hourly, weekly, and monthly income.
+- Raise and promotion analysis: Quantify the impact of a raise or promotion across hourly, weekly, and monthly pay periods.

-• Cost of living comparisons: When considering relocation, convert your salary to hourly or monthly figures to compare against local cost of living data, rental prices, and typical expenses in different cities.
+- Cost of living comparisons: Convert your salary to hourly or monthly figures so you can compare offers in different cities.

-• Side hustle evaluation: Compare the effective hourly rate of side gigs or freelance work against your primary employment to determine if the additional work is financially worthwhile after accounting for taxes.
+- Side hustle evaluation: Compare the effective hourly rate of side gigs or freelance work against your main job.

 Tips for Salary Negotiations